bbrewington/docs.getdbt.com/website/docs/reference/node-selection/yaml-selectors.md

 ## Difference between `--select` and `--selector`

-In dbt, [`select`](/reference/node-selection/syntax#how-does-selection-work) and `selector` are related but distinct concepts used for choosing specific models, tests, or resources.
+In dbt, [`select`](/reference/node-selection/syntax#how-does-selection-work) and `selector` are related concepts used for choosing specific models, tests, or resources.
 The following tables explains the differences and when to best use them:

 | Feature	| `--select` | `--selector` |
 | ------- | ---------- | ------------- |